What Is Project Success? Definition, Challenges and Practical Tips

 In this article, you have learned that it is worth investing time in the clear definition of project success.

 Always take this time before you start a new project.
-Otherwise, it can quickly come to pass that your project uses up unnecessary resources or takes a wrong direction.
+Otherwise, it can quickly come to pass that your project uses up unnecessary resources or takes a wrong turn.

-Try to understand who the most important contact persons or groups are and what they expect.
+Try to understand who the most important contacts or groups are and what they expect.
 What do you, but also all other participants, regard as project success?
 The project proposal, a stakeholder map or a target circle talk can help you find this out together.

-How do you define project success?
-Do you already have discussions about this at your company?
+How would you define project success?
 Please write to us in the comment section below.

 Anna Pauels, TPGAnna Pauels